chris-jan-trapp/tachyconnect/README.md

 The class name is also used as label, which in turn can be used to link commands to slots.
 See the `ReplyHandler` documentation below for more on this.
 Each `TachyRequest` has a gsi command string, a geoCOM command string and also `unpacking_keys`, which are required to access the data in GSI replies.
+***NOTE: It turned out that the command subsets of the two dialects are much less congruent than initially assumed.
+So far only a hand full of GSI commands are actually implemented.
 In the example above this would be '`instrumentZ`'.
 The constructor takes a timeout in seconds (defaults to 2) and optional parameters, which will be attached to the actual request.